The first computing devices and machines. Calculating machine

 2006 - Apple introduced the first laptop based on Intel processors.

-2008 - Apple introduced the world's thinnest laptop, dubbed the MacBook Air.
+2008 - Apple introduced the world's thinnest laptop, called MacBook Air.

 3. Classes of computers